-- make sure that both the main switch, the switch on the module, and the switch on the unit you are working on are in the "off" position. - check that the main shut-off valve and the gas tap on the single unit on which you are working are closed.
+- make sure that both the main switch, the main switch of the module and the switch of the unit you are working on are in the "off" position. - check that the main shut-off valve and the gas tap of the single unit on which you are working are closed.